 Laura Richard 2021 WEB

 Laura Richard was sworn into office as the Fort Bend County Clerk January 1, 2015 and subsequently in 2019 and 2023.
 Prior to being County Clerk, she spent a long career working for a technology company managing multi-million-dollar budgets and staff located in multiple countries around the world.
 After "retiring" from the technology sector, she spent a number of years in various development and executive director positions for Fort Bend non-profit organizations.
-On the death of her husband, Jim Richard, she was unanimously appointed by Commissioners Court to fill his vacancy of Justice of the Peace, Precinct 4.
+On the death of her husband, Judge Jim Richard, she was unanimously appointed by Commissioners Court to fill his vacancy of Justice of the Peace, Precinct 4.
 Laura and her family have made Fort Bend County their home for more than 30 years.

 The Honorable Laura Richard received the 2023 Public Official of the Year Award from the University of Houston Master of Public Administration Program.
-Her office has won the coveted Five Star Service Award from the Texas Department of State Health Services Vital Statistics division each year of her tenure.
-Clerk Richard is a board member for Parks Youth Ranch, a member of the Urban Recorders Alliance, the past chair of the Fort Bend Bail Bond Board, a life member of the Fort Bend County Fair Association, a member of the legislative committee for the County & District Clerks Association, and a member of the Property Records Industry Association (PRIA).
+Her office has won the coveted Five Star Award from the Texas Department of State Health Services Vital Statistics division each year of her tenure.

 While in office, Clerk Richard has focused on enhancing efficiency, accuracy, and providing expanded services to the public for all of life's important filings.